Why Egypt is and important country for the human's history | Egypt Tours Club

 Mummification

-Egypt developed the most famous body preservation system of the ancient world.
+Egypt developed the most famous body preservation tradition of the ancient world.

 🌿